Yoshihiko (wrestler): Character history

 On June 13, 2010, Yoshihiko, Mitsuru Sato, and Keisuke Ishii won the UWA World Trios Championship from Tokyo Gurentai and competed at Ryōgoku Peter Pan 2010.
 They lost the titles on July 25 in a three-way match also featuring Kudo, Antonio Honda, and Yasu Urano, with Great Kojika, Mr. #6, and Riho emerging as the winners.

 On April 29, 2011, Yoshihiko made his first appearance outside DDT and Union at Kaientai Dojo's GWSP6 event, teaming with Ibushi for a failed challenge for the WEW Hardcore Tag Team Championship.

+On August 18, 2013, DDT debuted Yoshihiko's "sister" Akihiro, another love doll who has since become a 3-time Ironman Heavymetalweight Champion in its own right.

 On February 15, 2015, after Ibushi won the KO-D Openweight Championship, he named Yoshihiko as his next challenger.
 The match was held on March 21, 2015.
 Yoshihiko executed nine consecutive Canadian Destroyers before losing to Ibushi's Last Ride, Phoenix Splash, and single-arm crab hold.

 In July 2020, Yoshihiko embarked on a solo U.S. tour and faced Joey Janela in an Ironman Heavymetalweight Championship match at Game Changer Wrestling's Homecoming Weekend Part 2 in Atlantic City, New Jersey, where he was defeated.

 In 2024, Yoshihiko was among the final three competitors in the Clusterfuck Battle Royal at Joey Janela's Spring Break: Clusterfuck Forever 2024, surviving a pizza cutter attack from Nick Gage before being eliminated by Microman.
 Later that year, Yoshihiko and Mao won the BZW Tag Team Championship at the Alcatraz event in Faches-Thumesnil, France, defeating Jack Sans-Nom and Paul Robinson via a "Rainmaker."
 They successfully defended the titles on January 3, 2025, at New Year☆Dramatic Parade 2025: Answer Will Be Given in a Year.

 Yoshihiko made a return at Fighting Beer Garden 2025 in Shinjuku on September 9, 2025, parodying The Undertaker's entrance to challenge Kazuki Hirata for the KO-D Openweight Championship.
 A contract signing was held on September 17 at a DDT outdoor event.
 On September 28 at Dramatic Infinity 2025, Yoshihiko was defeated by Hirata in the main event.
 Following the match, a storyline twist revealed Yuki Ueno as the mysterious figure aligned with Yoshihiko, who subsequently cashed in his challenge and won the KO-D title.

 On September 30, 2025, DDT announced via X (formerly Twitter) that Yoshihiko would be taking a hiatus due to accumulated "injuries," stating: "After years of accumulated damage, Yoshihiko will undergo a full overhaul and will be out for a long time."